williamhobbs/energy-forecasting-tools/README.md

 # energy-forecasting-tools

-This repository is a place for energy forecasting tools.
+This repository is a place for some energy forecasting tools.
 It currently just includes solar-related tools, but may expand to include wind and (maybe one day) electric load.

 Look at the notebook [solar_example.ipynb](solar_example.ipynb) for a quick example.

+Solar forecasts can be created using the NOAA GFS and ECMWF IFS (open data version) models.
+I have plans to add NOAA HRRR at some point.

 ## Suggested environment setup:
 Using miniforge: